bcgov/cas-registration/docs/registration_part_2/backend-structure.md

    "/v2/business_structures"
    ```

+Add correct versioning tags to the endpoints.

-2. **For Completely New Endpoints**: If a new endpoint is being introduced, it can be placed in the `api/v1` folder if it doesn't conflict with existing endpoints.
-Otherwise, use the `api/v2` folder.
+2. **For New Endpoints**: Create the new endpoint in the `v2` folder.

 ## Services

-When adding new functions to existing services (Classes), name the new functions with the `_v2` suffix if they have the same name as existing functions.
+Like API endpoints, everything that `v1` uses should be in the `v1` folder with a `v1` prefix, and if it needs to be reused in `v2`, a copy of the service should be created in the `v2` folder (no prefix)

 ### Example